tomevans1122/Global_Warming_mapping/README.md

 **Important note**: beyond year 40 on the figure is the prediction trendline, thus there are no data points.

-# Part 2 - Web Scraping
+# Part 2 - Web Scraping (web_scraper.py)
 This part uses a very simple web scraping script.
 The HTML/CSS of the website itself was very simple and made easier by the fact that the python code is very similar to part 1.
 However, there is a slight difference in the data collected.
-It is a series of the highest recorded temperature in the UK for a particular year, from 1900 to 2019.
-Thus there are 119 data points on the figure.
+It is a series of the highest recorded temperature in the UK for a particular year.

 ## Libraries Used